jahskee/react-native-redux-fun-quiz-app/README.md

-# React Native with Redux
+# Quiz App using React Native with Redux

 Quiz is time-pressured and easy to configure.